Structured and Fast Optimization: The Kronecker SGD Algorithm

 \cite{daniely17} showed that in polynomial time, the stochastic gradient descent algorithm can learn a function which is competitive with the best function in the conjugate kernel space of the network, and established connection between neural networks and kernel methods. \cite{jgh18} proved that for a multi-layer fully connected neural network, if the weight matrix of each layer has infinite width, then the convergence of gradient descent method can be described by the Neural Tangent Kernel (NTK). \cite{dzps19} researched a two-layer neural network with ReLU activation function, which is not smooth, and proved that the Gram matrix, which is the kernel matrix in~\cite{jgh18}, keeps stable in infinite training time.

-\paragraph{Convergence of Neural Network.} There have been two lines of work proving the convergence of neural networks: the first is based on the assumption that the input data are from Gaussian distribution; the other follows the NTK regime~\cite{jgh18,ll18,dzps19,als19_dnn,als19_rnn}.
+\textbf{Convergence of Neural Network.} There have been two lines of work proving the convergence of neural networks: the first is based on the assumption that the input data are from Gaussian distribution; the other follows the NTK regime~\cite{jgh18,ll18,dzps19,als19_dnn,als19_rnn,gll+24b,swl22,swl24}.
 In~\cite{jgh18}, the NTK is first proposed and is central to characterize the generalization features of neural networks.
-Moreover, it is proven that the convergence of training is related to the positive-definiteness of the limiting NTK. \cite{ll18} observed that in the training of a two-layer fully connected neural network, a fraction of neurons are not activated, i.e., $w_r(t)^\top x_i\le\tau$ with $r\in[m]$ and $\tau \in \R$ is the threshold of the shifted ReLU activation function.
+Moreover, it is proven that the convergence of training is related to the positive-definiteness of the limiting NTK. \cite{ll18} observed that in the training of a two-layer fully connected neural network, a fraction of neurons are not activated over iterations, i.e., $w_r(t)^\top x_i\le\tau$, where $r\in[m]$ and $\tau \in \R$ is the threshold of the shifted ReLU activation function.